Empowerment Through Electricity: An Interview With Africa GreenTec

-If we were to look at the sub-Saharan region more closely and focus on Mali in particular, and divide this country’s population up by rural and urban areas, what we would discover is that only 11.7% of Mali’s rural population has access to electricity.
+If we were to look at the sub-Saharan region more closely and focus on Mali in particular, and divide this country’s population up by rural and urban areas, we would discover that only 11.7% of Mali’s rural population has access to electricity.
 This is around eight times lower than the global average and almost four times lower than the rates in sub-Saharan Africa.

 Hoping to address these issues and help to fuel electrification of rural areas in Africa, Torsten and Aida Schreiber founded Africa GreenTec — a startup that develops the “first eco-effective, sustainable and social swarm power plant,” which they call the Solartainer.

 I had a chance to speak to Harald T. Schreiber, Africa GreenTec’s chief marketing officer, and inquire — and learn — more about their Solartainers, the startup’s history, present achievements and future plans, as well as about their challenges and other projects.

 Could you please share with our readers how the story of Africa GreenTec began?